Mina Bissell Experiments that point to a new understanding of cancer

 David Agus A new strategy in the war on cancer

-Traditionally, David Agus explains, cancer treatments have had a short-sighted focus on the offending individual cells.
-He suggests a new, cross-disciplinary approach, using atypical drugs, computer modeling and protein analysis to treat and analyze the whole body.
+Too often, cancer treatments have a short-sighted focus on individual cells, says David Agus.
+He suggests a new, cross-disciplinary approach, using atypical drugs, computer modeling and protein analysis to diagnose and treat the whole body.

 Eva Vertes Meet the future of cancer research